peter-leonov/introscope/README.md

 ## Usage with Flow

+### Support

+Introscope supports Flow out of the box and should transform a code with any Flow type annotations, but as far as you'd most likely remove type annotations before you run your code in node it's also a little performance and stability win if you put `transform-flow-strip-types` plugin or `babel-preset-flow` preset before `introscope/babel-plugin`.

+### Type safe tests

-If it's ok for you to have `any` type in tests, then just export `introscope` from the tested module like this:
+Firstly, if you just want to shut up Flow and it's ok for you to have `any` type in tests, then just export `introscope` from the tested module like this:

 ```js
 export { introscope } from 'introscope';